 Step 3: Set up a monthly savings deposit

 Once you find the space in your budget, it’s time to start saving money.
-We recommend setting up an automatic savings deposit every month, even if it’s only $10 or $20 each time.
+We recommend setting up an every month, even if it’s only $10 or $20 each time.
 That way, you’ll be saving money every month without having to give it a second thought.
 With Summit, you can even set up multiple savings accounts to help you work toward specific financial goals, like saving money for a family vacation or setting something aside for your kids’ holiday gifts.

 Step 4: Start thinking about long-term financial goals

 Life moves a mile a minute, but it’s important to take some time now to think about the life you want for the future.
 Whether that’s saving money for your kids’ college education or working toward your retirement, the sooner you get started, the better.
 Challenge yourself to have regular “money dates” where you sit down and look at your finances.
-You could even create a vision board highlighting the goals you want to achieve and bring it to your planning sessions.
+You could even highlighting the goals you want to achieve and bring it to your planning sessions.
+Growing your savings is a process.
+Just take it one step at a time, and don’t be afraid to call in reinforcements if you need some inspiration. with a Summit financial expert, and they can help you figure out the best money-saving strategy for your family’s needs.